daniellbastos/tech-hugo/content/posts/less-hand-more-brain.md

 The quality jump was immediate.

-## CI from the start, not as a patch later
+## Best practices from the start

-Another decision: CI running from the beginning.

-Not "we’ll add this when things stabilize."
-Not "let’s move fast first, then clean up."

 We included checks from day one:

+- CI,
 - linting,
 - tests,
 - quality gates,